Description

 Part 3 Gender negotiations for women smallholders

-- 8.Rebranding and reconstructing masculinity in agriculture: an overview: Angie Carter, Michigan Tech, USA;
+- 8.Rebranding and reconstructing masculinity in agriculture: an overview: Angie Carter, Michigan Technological University, USA;

-- 10.Negotiating the intersection of gender and race in agriculture: Hannah Whitley, Penn State University, USA;
+- 10.Negotiating the intersection of gender and race in agriculture: Hannah Whitley, Independent Scholar, USA;

-- 12.The impact of migration on women smallholders: the case of Ghana: Jemima Baada, University of British Columbia, Canada;
+- 12.The impact of migration on women smallholders in Ghana: Jemima Nomunume Baada, University of British Columbia, Canada;

 Part 4 Facilitating access to resources and technology

-- 14.Women smallholders and technology: facilitating access to improve farm productivity and profitability: Girma Gezimu Gebre, Ritsumeikan University, Japan;
+- 14.Women smallholders and technology: facilitating access to improve farm productivity and profitability: Girma Gezimu Gebre, Leibniz-Centre for Agricultural Landscape Research (ZALF), Germany; and Stefan Sieber, Leibniz-Centre forAgricultural Landscape Research (ZALF), Germany and Humboldt Universität zu Berlin, Germany;

-- 18.Supporting women smallholder farmers: the role of the public and private sectors: Margaret Alston, Monash University and University of Newcastle, Australia;
+- 18.Supporting women smallholder farmers: the role of the public and private sectors: Margaret Alston, University of Newcastle, Newcastle; and Zhaoen Pan, University of Newcastle Auchmuty Library, Australia;

 Part 5 Case studies

-- 19.Women smallholder farmers and water resource management: Stephanie Buechler, Penn State University, USA;
+- 19.Women smallholder farmers and water resource management: Sandra Nereida Barrera Galvis, University of Bogotá Jorge Tadeo Lozano, Colombia; Stephanie Buechler, Pennsylvania State University, USA; and Magnolia Longo, University of Bogotá Jorge Tadeo Lozano, Colombia;

-- 20.Women smallholder farmers growing horticultural crops: Francis Denisse McClean, Zamorano University, Honduras;
+- 20.Women smallholder farmers growing horticultural crops: Francis Denisse McLean-Rodríguez and Arie Sanders, Zamorano University, Honduras;

-- 21.Women smallholder farmers growing beverage crops: Alissa Bilfield, University of Washington, USA;
+- 21.Women smallholder farmers growing beverage crops: Alissa Bilfield, Tulane University, USA;